-Explanation of the isotopic offset between soil and xylemtrunk water is essential, but identifying roles of specific processes is generally hindered by the diversity of mechanisms that may be involved (e.g., water isotopic heterogeneities, isotopic fractionation, and water extraction technology used) (Sprenger and Allen, 2020).
-Moreover, these mechanisms tend to have strongly interactive effects and may act on any compartment along the soil-root-xylemtrunk continuum_such as soil matrix or soil-root interface or plant woody tissues (Sprenger et al., 2019; Poca et al., 2019; Barbeta et al., 2019).- Thus, it is necessary to systematically analyze isotopic composition of each component along the pathway from soil to root and then to trunk. leading to the variation in water isotopes.
+- Explanation of the isotopic offset between soil and xylem water is essential, but identifying roles of specific process is generally hindered by the diversity of mechanisms that may be involved (Sprenger and Allen, 2020).
+Moreover, these mechanisms tend to have strongly interactive effects and may act on any compartment along soil-root-xylem continuum, leading to the variation in water isotopes.
 In addition, plants' roots transmit water from soil to xylem, and thus may play key roles in isotopic variation, e.g., root preferentially use tightly bound water according to the TWW hypothesis (Brooks et al., 2010) and mycorrhizal fungi may contribute to fractionation (Poca et al., 2019).
-However, much more attention has been paid to the isotopic composition of plant xylemtrunk water and potential water sources (Chang et al., 2019; Kuhnhammer et al., 2020) than to isotopic signatures-composition of root water due to the inaccessibility of roots (Zhao et al., 2016), leading to a lack of key information to explain observed mismatches.

-Therefore, the aim of the study presented here was to analyze hydrogen and oxygen isotopice composition dynamics of each component in the water transport process along the-soil-root-xylemtrunk continuum.
-More specifically, we exploited the specific isotope fingerprintsic composition (δ^2 H and δ^{18} O values) of mobile water, bulk soil water, groundwater and xylem water of Salix matsudana trees, and derived line conditioned excess (le excess) valuesless mobile water to test the heterogeneity of soil waterassess the TWW hypothesis.
-We compared the isotopic composition of root and soil water at root-soil interface at 0-160 cm depths, as well as the isotopic composition of root and xylemtrunk water of Salix matsudana trees during water transport from root to xylem, to identify more specifically the sites and causes of the isotope isotopic deviation.
-Finally, we used the SIAR model to calculate contributions of root water and soil water to xylem water.
-We hypothesize that mobile water is isotopically separate from bulk soil water in the soil matrix and there is an isotopic deviation occurs between xylemtrunk water of S. matsudana trees and their potential water sources due to heterogeneity of the soil water(the first hypothesis), and that this deviation might be due to a combination of multiple factors (the second hypothesis).
+However, much more attention has been paid - to the isotopic composition of plant xylem water and potential water sources (Chang et al., 2019; Kuhnhammer et al., 2020) than to isotopic signatures of root water due to the inaccessibility of roots (Zhao et al., 2016), leading to a lack of key information to explain observed mismatches. - Therefore, the aim of the study presented here was to analyze hydrogen and oxygen isotope composition dynamics in the 75 water transport process along the soil-root-xylem continuum.
+More specifically, we exploited the specific isotope fingerprints ( $\delta^2$ H and $\delta^{18}$ O values) of mobile water, bulk soil water, groundwater and xylem water of Salix matsudana trees, and derived line-conditioned excess (lc-excess) values to assess the TWW hypothesis.
+We compared the isotopic composition of root and soil water at root-soil interface at 0-160 cm depths, as well as the isotopic composition of root and xylem water during water transport from root to xylem, to identify more specifically the sites and causes of the isotope deviation.
+Finally, we used the - 80 SIAR model to calculate contributions of root water and soil water to xylem water.
+We hypothesize that there is an isotopic deviation between xylem water of S. matsudana trees and their potential water sources (the first hypothesis), and that this deviation might be due to a combination of multiple factors (the second hypothesis).